 d.
 Simple Accuracy: The percentage of correct calls made by an umpire.
 The formula is "correct/correct+incorrect * 100."
 Simple Accuracy is arranged by the percentage of correctness, rather than number of correct ejections.

 a.
 Points: The total points accrued within the UEFL.
-See Rules 3 and 4.
+See Rule 3 and Rule 4.

 a.
 The primary determining factor will be the total number of points by the first drafted (listed) primary umpire.